jmerle/masters-of-java-practice/README.md

 3. Login with email `admin@ad.min` and password `admin` if a login page shows up.
 4. The admin interface is now ready-to-use.

-With the admin interface visible, you can practice assignments by creating a competition on the "Assignments" tab containing several assignments, starting the competition on the "Competitions" tab, and then starting one of the assignments on the "Session" tab.
+With the admin interface visible, you can practice assignments by creating a competition containing two or more assignments on the "Assignments" tab, starting the competition on the "Competitions" tab, and then starting one of the assignments in the competition on the "Session" tab.
 After doing so, go to [http://localhost:8080/](http://localhost:8080/) to practice the assignment in the same interface that is used during the real competition.

 Make sure to start the server with `docker compose up --build` if you change any of the files in your local repository after performing the steps listed underneath "First time".